-- The guidelines connect to higher-order urban design guiding principles located in the Urban Design Manual. - Where needed, the guidelines include important explanatory notes regarding their use and application.
+The guidelines connect to higher-order urban design guiding principles located in the Urban Design Manual.

+Where needed, the guidelines include important explanatory notes regarding their use and application.

-Note The guidelines are not intended to prescribe a particular approach to the street of design.
-Instead, the street of design intended to encourage design excellence and contribute to good urban design outcomes.
+Note The guidelines are not intended to prescribe a particular approach to the top design.
+Instead, the design excellence and contribute to good urban design outcomes.